sparkflows/sparkflows-docs/docs/installation/configuration/https/ssl-certificate.rst

 6. Restart Fire server
 --------------

-Once the above changes are updated, Need to restart Fire server.
+Once the above changes are updated, Need to restart Fire server from terminal from ``fire_home`` directory.

 ::